gongyh/RamanD2O/inst/shinyapp/ui/dashboard.md

 ### Overview

-`RamanD2O` is a web application developed using R Shiny to interactively analyze single cell Raman spectra data especially from different cells with different metabolic activities and incorporated heavy water.
+`RamanD2O` is a web application developed using R/Shiny to interactively analyze single cell Raman spectra data especially from cells with different metabolic activities and incorporated heavy water.

 ### Load data